-In order to measure student progress toward educational goals, graduating students will be asked to participate in periodic assessment efforts at MWSU (Academic Profile and/or departmental exit exams).
+In order to measure student progress toward educational goals, graduating students will be asked to participate in periodic assessment efforts at MWSU (exit exams).
 Registration, grades, transcripts, and graduation will be held if a student does not participate in this required testing.
 Contact the Office of Academic and Student Affairs for more information (816-271-4364).